Back to Blog

 4.1 Data and Calibration

-We calibrate our model to S&P 500 (^GSPC) daily data from January 2020 to December 2024, a period encompassing the COVID-19 crash, subsequent recovery, 2022 bear market, and 2023-24 rally.
+For calibration, I use S&P 500 (^GSPC) daily data from January 2020 to December 2024.
+This window is useful because it contains several distinct regimes: the COVID-19 crash, the recovery, the 2022 bear market, and the 2023-24 rally.

 S&P 500 Evolution